ELEVEN UNESCO Heritage of Emilia Romagna

 Estimated reading time: 4 minutes

-Among these, ten are located in Emilia Romagna and today they want to celebrate them all together, explaining why these places are essential for the history of the world.
+Among these, eleven are located in Emilia Romagna and today they want to celebrate them all together, explaining why these places are essential for the history of the world.

 Let’s start from Ferrara, elected in 1995 the “Renaissance City“.
 In the fifteenth and sixteenth century, in fact, Ferrara was an important intellectual center, home to artists such as Piero della Francesca, Jacopo Bellini and Andrea Mantegna.
 Here was carried out the ‘ideal city‘, thanks to urban projects by the architect Biagio Rossetti.
 The so called “Herculean Addition” was the first project carried out in Europe according to the new principles of perspective which signed the birth of modern town planning.